Eluinhost/TeamspeakAuth/README.md

   (`C:\OpenSSL-Win32` or `C:\OpenSSL-Win64`)
   - If you get `Error: The specified module could not be found.`, copy `libeay32.dll` from the OpenSSL bin directory to this module's bin directory, or to Windows\System3.

-Personally installing [Visual Studio Express 2013 for Windows Desktop](http://www.visualstudio.com/downloads/download-visual-studio-vs) and replacing `npm install` with `npm install --msvs_version=2013` was enough (OpenSSL and Python still required)
+Personally installing [Visual Studio Express 2013 for Windows Desktop](http://www.visualstudio.com/downloads/download-visual-studio-vs) and replacing `npm install` with `npm install --msvs_version=2013` ran from the Visual Studio 'Developer Command Prompt' was enough (OpenSSL and Python still required)

 ### Set up configuration